HaoZhou-Jack/HaoZhou-Jack.github.io/_pages/about.md

 ## Recent News ##
+* Jan 2023 - One paper accepted to AAMAS 2023: "Debt Transfer in Financial Networks: Complexity and Equilibria" (with M. Kyropoulou, P. Kanellopoulos)
+* Oct 2022 - Won the third prize of Student Poster Presentation at BCS Meeting
-* Nov 2021 - Lincoln Selected to Showcase Net Zero <a href="https://youtu.be/vf39leUbBGE?list=PLBcbsScUorznzrIPH2McQsv71rXEhABDY" target="_blank" rel="noopener noreferrer">Robotic Farming</a> at COP26.
+* 023 - Lincoln Selected to Showcase Net Zero <a href="https://youtu.be/vf39leUbBGE?list=PLBcbsScUorznzrIPH2McQsv71rXEhABDY" target="_blank" rel="noopener noreferrer">Robotic Farming</a> at COP26.
 *